Select Page

 How long does the experience last?

 The Light trail lasts around 45 minutes depending on how fast you walk through the trail.
 There is however the oportunity to stop halfway through for a drink / sit down and warm up by the heaters.
 It’s also worth mentioning that in theory you can walk around the trail as many times as you like, although I think it unlikely you’d want to do it more than once, especially if you have young children who may tire easily.
-We popped back through the beginning once more as it was a little quieter in the light tunnel as we were leaving, and I couldn’t resist a second shot at some photographs!
-(No change there from me!)
+We did ask to pop back through the beginning once more at the end as it was a little quieter in the light tunnel as we were leaving, and I couldn’t resist a second shot at some photographs!
+(Standard practice from me!)

 What photo opportunities are there?